 TypeScript support built into

 Aside from all that, our tests work exactly as you would expect if you know React Testing Library.
+Here is an example of a simple test conveying everything I described:

 I know this is a lot, and it might have been slightly more entertaining as an audiobook.
 Still, I hope I conveyed the value in design systems and component libraries and the lessons we learned in project management, communications, accessibility, engineering, and testing to build something that will impact the lives of millions.
 I hope you can do the same...but better.